XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Does TD offer copy trading or social trading?

-No, TD does not provide copy trading, social trading, or PAMM accounts for its users.
-All investments are self-directed, with clients responsible for their own order placement and portfolio management.
+No, TD does not offer copy trading, social trading, or PAMM accounts.
+All trades on the platform are self-directed, meaning each investor controls their own decisions and portfolio.

 How can I contact TD’s customer service?